meson800/simpit-controller/README.md

 Orbiter Simpit Controller
 =================

-An Orbiter Module which enables Orbiter to interact the physical world; this is useful in creating simpits.
+An Orbiter Module which enables Orbiter to interact with the physical world; this is useful in creating simpits.

 What is it?
 -----------
-[Orbiter](http://orbit.medphys.ucl.ac.uk/) is a highly accurate simulator of spaceflight.
+[Orbiter](http://orbit.medphys.ucl.ac.uk/) is a highly accurate spaceflight simulator.
 Several addon developers have created additional vessels, from the Space Shuttle to the futuristic DeltaGlider IV.

 The module creates an interface for Orbiter users to the outside world.
 Now, external devices (for example, an